 3. Place cooked meat on the bottom half of each muffin.

-5. Beat eggs and milk with fork.
+5. In a medium bowl, beat eggs and milk with fork.
 Add salt and pepper.

-6. Bring a large nonstick skillet to medium heat and add 1 tbsp. butter.
+6. Place a large nonstick skillet over medium heat and melt 1 tbsp. butter.

 7. Pour about half of egg mixture into pan.
 Let it cook, scrambling slightly with spatula until it begins to set.